Tajikistan Travel Advice

 Threat level: Medium

-The current travel safety advice for Tajikistan is to remain vigilant and cautious especially when near to the borders of the country due to the ongoing security situations in surrounding countries, particularly in Afghanistan.
+The current travel advice for Tajikistan is to remain vigilant and cautious especially when near to the borders of the country due to the ongoing security situations in surrounding countries, particularly in Afghanistan.

 Take general personal security measures especially if you are of western descent due to the ongoing and targeted risk against western tourist when travelling abroad.
 Most visits to this country are without incident and trouble free but please note there are regions that have the ability to change quickly within the Middle East.